Carnauba Palms and Candelilla Shrubs: Plants and Their Wax

 The flowers of the carnauba palm are small and yellow.
 They are grouped in a long and sometimes branched collection of flowers known as an inflorescence.
 The oval fruits are yellow-green to dark brown in colour, depending on their maturity.

 Harvesting Carnauba Wax

 The first step in harvesting carnauba wax is to strip leaves from the tree.
 If this is done carefully, it doesn't damage the plant, which grows new leaves.
 The best wax comes from young, unopened leaves.
 According to one Brazilian company involved in the wax extraction, harvesters use a long stick with a knife at the end to reach the leaves.

-Once the leaves have been removed, they are dried in the sun.
-The wax is then mechanically removed from the surface of the leaves.
+Once the leaves have been removed from the tree, they're dried in the sun.
+The wax is then removed from the surface of the leaves.
 A traditional method that is still used is to beat the leaves in order to separate the wax.
-The wax is obtained as flakes or a powder.
-The wax is then purified.
-It's often boiled in water, filtered, and then pressed.
+The wax is obtained as flakes or a powder and is then purified in some way.
+It's often boiled in water.
+The water is filtered and the solid that's obtained is pressed.
 Some companies use solvent extraction to remove the wax from the liquid.